USA Canada Immigration Customs sign

 in Boissevain, Manitoba, Canada

-June 10, 2012
+June 10, 2012 and August 24, 2015

 the two RV Gypsies become turtles in Boissevain

 Located on the plains of south western Manitoba, Boissevain lies in an area richly blessed by Mother Nature's gifts.
 The blue hills of the Turtle Mountains shimmer in the distance, with its many lakes and adventure opportunities, the patchwork fields of flax, canola and wheat wave in the near distance, enveloping Boissevain in a lush and verdant grasp.
-A winner of the Communities in Bloom competition, Boissevain is considered the Gateway to the International Peace Garden.
+A winner of the Communities in Bloom competition, Boissevain is considered the gateway to the International Peace Garden.
 Art is big in Boissevain with over twenty outdoor murals commissioned by the local arts council and several private commissions.
 Boissevain, a place to find beauty, history and goodwill in a small community with great things to offer.

 Canada Border Inspection sign